cerberiy/our-team-enhanced/readme.txt

 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 2.3 =
+1. Added team member phone number
+2. Added social icons link opening in a new page
+3. Added a new template ( Grid Circles 2 )
+4. Enhancements to responsive

 = 2.2 =
 1. Fixed plugin update bug.
 The plugin no longer loses settings on update